anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   this document often refers to this as just "Registrar".

 LDevID (Locally Significant Device Identifier):
-: A device identity credential, defined by {{DEVID}}, that is issued to the Pledge by the Domain that it has joined and that the Pledge uses to identify itself within that Domain.
+: A secure device identity credential, defined by {{DEVID}}, that is issued to the Pledge by the Domain that it has joined and that the Pledge uses to identify itself within that Domain.
   It is also called an operational certificate.